brainlife/docs/docs/tutorial/ezBIDS.md

 If any gold text is present, this means that there is a warning and *should* be corrected, but you do not necessarily have to.
 You still have a BIDS-compliant dataset!

 Once you have a BIDS-compliant dataset, you'll need to decide what to do with your data.
 If you'd like to download it to your local machine or server, select the blue **Download BIDS** button.
 If you'd like to upload your data to brainlife.io into a new or current project, click the **Send to Brainlife.io** button and choose the *Send to brainlife* option.
 A popup window you appear, asking whether you want this data in a new project or a project that you've already started.
 The latter case would occur if you're adding additional data to an already existing dataset that you have on brainlife.io.
 Alternatively, in lieu of uploading your data to brainlife.io, you can upload your data to OpenNeuro.org by clicking on the **Send to OpenNeuro** button.
-For the puposes of this tutorial, simply download the BIDS data back to your computer or server.
+For the purpose of this tutorial, simply download the BIDS data back to your computer or server.

 The last item of business is to click on the **Download configuration/template** button.
 Doing so will download an `ezBIDS_template.json` file containing information pertaining to your current ezBIDS session, mainly all the edits and modifications that were made.
 The next time you use ezBIDS, assuming you're converting data from the same study, you can include this json file with your MRI data (doesn't matter where you store it, so long as it gets included in the upload).
 This will then apply the changes you made before to your new data.
 For example, in this tutorial session we included the `acquisition-mprage` entity label for our `anat/T1w` sequences.
 The next time you use ezBIDS and provide the `ezBIDS_template.json`, ezBIDS will recognize this and automatically apply this information, thus saving you time without the need to build your own configuration file.